Economy of Prehispanic Mexico: Pre-classic Period

-The Pre-classic period in Mesoamerica (2500 B.C. - 200 A.D.)
+The Pre-classic period in Mesoamerica (2500 BC – 200 AD)

 During this period there was an increase in the population and sedentarism, causing the origin of complex societies with intensive cropping systems.
 Some researchers said that agriculture forced societies to adopt sedentary lifestyle; others think that the reason was due to the increase in the population since agriculture could supply more food than hunting.

 The ancient cultures which developed during that period tended to manufacture and improve ceramics.
 Ceramic was very important because it allowed a better transportation of materials as well as aiding in the development of newer ovens to create special handcrafts such as female figurines.

-The early Pre-classic (2500 B.C. - 1200 B.C.)
+The early Pre-classic (2500 BC – 1200 BC)

 In this period began the settlement of ancient societies, groups of small villages or small houses inhabited by large families.
 However, there was still not a social structure until the middle and late Preclassic period.
 In agriculture, societies that settled in states such as Puebla, Tlaxcala and Tabasco started to domesticate wild plants such as corn, amaranth, pumpkin, chili pepper and green tomato.
 On the other hand, in the peninsula of Yucatan and Mexico, they had not yet domesticated plants.

-The middle Pre-classic (1200 B.C. - 400 B.C.)
+The Middle Pre-classic Period (1200 BC – 400 BC)

-During this period, the society was divided into classes and each of them had different activities.
-People from the upper class or elite groups were dedicated to the organization of commerce as well as religious ceremonies, while in the lower class were mainly focused on agriculture and the construction of cities.
+During this period, society was divided into classes and each had different activities.
+People from the upper classes or elite groups were dedicated to the organization of commerce as well as religious ceremonies, while those in the lower classes were mainly focused on agriculture and the construction of cities.

-Long-distance trade between the ancient cultures of Mesoamerica was increasing.
-But above all, regional specialization was a key factor during this period.
-Trade was also important in order to create allegiances among their allies and vassals.
-However, long-distance trade was not very large since it didn’t exist any transportation for the exchange of the goods; for that reason, some cultures sent people (Tamemes) walking to those destinations.
-The Tamemes were in charge to carry all the products on their backs and there was a relay after every certain distance.
+Long-distance trade between the ancient cultures of Mesoamerica was increasing, but above all, regional specialization was a key factor during this period.
+Trade was also important in relations between allies and vassals.
+However, long-distance trade was limited by the means of transportation.
+Some cultures used tlamemeh porters to carry goods on their backs, with relays set up at specific intervals.

-Civilizations of the middle Pre-classic (1200 B.C. - 400 B.C.)
+Civilizations of the middle Pre-classic (1200 BC – 400 BC)

 Olmecs

 The Olmecs may be considered the mother culture of the Pre-Columbian civilizations.
-The Olmecs regional center was San Lorenzo (1150 - 900 B.C.) and even though their economic activity in this center is still unknown, obsidian workshops have been found.
-The second capital of the Olmecs was La Venta (900 – 500 B.C.) where, due to its location and easy access to natural resources, took place many important activities such as fishing, hunting and overall, agriculture.
+The Olmecs regional center was San Lorenzo (1150 - 900 BC) and even though their economic activity in this center is still unknown, obsidian workshops have been found.
+The second capital of the Olmecs was La Venta (900 – 500 BC) where, due to its location and easy access to natural resources, took place many important activities such as fishing, hunting and overall, agriculture.